-Evercred: Designing a Credential Management Wallet for Medical Professionals
+Evercred is a Credential Management Wallet for Medical Professionals

+Imagine you’re a doctor juggling patient care, medical research, and personal commitments.
 Now, add another layer: ensuring your credentials—medical degrees, board certifications, and state licenses—are always up to date.
 A lapse could mean penalties, job loss, or missing out on new opportunities.

 Hospitals, on the other hand, operate on outdated systems.
 Some still rely on fax machines to verify credentials, making digital transfers difficult.
 This disconnect between medical professionals and hospital credentialing systems creates inefficiencies and risks.